Building a JavaScript "Runtime" for AJAX Navigation and Traditional Page Loads

 One final edge case appears when the petite-vue application takes longer to mount during a full page load.
 In that situation the pageshow event fires before mounting completes.

-The fix is to trigger the page enter hooks inside the start() function, after awaiting app.mount().
+The fix is to trigger the page load hooks inside the start() function, after awaiting app.mount().

 Final Implementation